 His fourth book, The Chef’s Table, co-written with Lucy Waverman and Tony Aspler, was a fundraiser for Second Harvest.

 His fifth book, A Matter of Taste (2004), co-written with Lucy Waverman, is a national best seller, nominated for a James Beard award and winner of a Cordon d’Or award and Cuisine Canada’s gold award as best cookery book of the year.

 The Greek for Love (2005) won the Drummer General’s award and was nominated for the 2006 Charles Taylor Prize for Literary Non-fiction.

 In 2007, James was made a Chevalier of the Confrérie des Chevaliers du Taste Fromage de France.
-He is also National Culinary Advisor and head judge for Canada’s Olympic and Paralympic athlete fundraising initiative, Gold Medal Plates, and co-founder of the Canadian Culinary Championship.
+He is also National Culinary Advisor and head judge for Canada’s Great Kitchen Party (an evolution of Gold Medal Plates), a national fundraising initiative, and co-founder and head judge of the Canadian Culinary Championships.
 In 2010, he was honoured to judge Canada’s CCFCC Bocuse d’Or competition and to serve on the national advisory committee for the Governor General’s awards for Contribution to the Nation’s Table.
-In 2011, he received an Honourary diploma in Media Studies from Niagara College.
+In 2011, he received an honourary diploma in Media Studies from Niagara College.
 James was the first chair of Restaurants for Change, a fundraising initiative that benefits Community Food Centres Canada.
 In 2017 he won the Ontario Wine Awards award for Journalism.